powerapi-ng/pyRAPL/README.md

 ## Contributing

-If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code, you can do so via GitHub by forking the repository and sending a pull request.

-When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
+When submitting code, please make every effort to follow existing coding conventions and style in order to keep the code as readable as possible.